HoriK816/EnemyBehaviorTreeDemo/README.md

 # Abstract
- This is a repository to demonstrate the enemy's character AI at the 2D shooting game.
-My enemy character AI is implemented by BT(Behavior Tree) which is often used to create behaviors of robotics or NPC (Non-Playable Character)  in game developing context.
+This is a repository to demonstrate the enemy's character AI in the 2D shooting game.
+My enemy character AI is implemented using BT (Behavior Tree), which is often used to create behaviors for robotics or NPCs (Non-Playable Characters) in game development contexts.

- And then, not only the character AI, I implements entire this demo with Processing.
+And then, not only the character AI, I implement the entire Demo with Processing.
 Processing is a programming environment for visual programming.
-And, you can very easy to test it with Processing.
+And, you can test it easily with Processing.

 # How to use
 ![how to use](/imgs/screenshots/how_to_use.png)
-1. Open any program file with Processing.
-(You can open all program, if you open any file with double-click)
+1. Open any program file with Processing by double-clicking it.
+(Opening one file will open all programs.)
-2. Run the demo program by Start button.
-Start button is in upper right of the window.
+2. Run the demo program with the Start button.
+The start button is in the upper right of the window.
-3. New window is be opened and Demo starts.
+3. A new window will open, and the Demo will start.

 I confirmed this program works correctly in version 4.3.4 of processing.

 # About BT (Behavior Tree)
- Behavior Tree, it's often abbreviated to BT, is a algorithm to create behaviors of NPC (Non-Playable Character).
-BT is often used even in commercial games, and Final Fantasy(FF) series is one of the most famous examples ( Strictly speaking, it's not only BT that the character AI algorithm used in FF series is...)
+Behavior Tree, often abbreviated to BT, is an algorithm to create behaviors of NPC (Non-Playable Character).
+BT is often used even in commercial games, and the FF (Final Fantasy) series is one of the most famous examples (Strictly speaking, the character AI algorithm used in the FF series is not limited to BT...).
+In this BT, the character's behavior is presented by a tree structure.
- In this BT, character's behavior is presented by Tree structure.
-We build the the tree with BT nodes, then There are mainly three types of nodes.
+We use BT nodes to build the tree, and there are mainly three types of nodes.

 They are
 * Control Nodes
 * Leaf Nodes
 * Decorator Nodes

 Control Nodes are nodes that control the process flow.
-For example, Sequence Node, a type of control nodes, execute all child nodes sequentially.
+For example, Sequence Node, a type of control node, executes all child nodes sequentially.

- Leaf Nodes are nodes that corresponded to actual character's behavior.
-All Characters do ACTION and MAKE A DECISIONS in the game world.
+Leaf Nodes are nodes that correspond to the actual character's behavior.
+All Characters do ACTION and MAKE DECISIONS in the game world.
 Leaf Nodes correspond to them.

- Decorator Nodes are node to alter operation of the specific nodes.
-For example, Repeater Nodes execute the child node repeatedly, and Inverter Nodes invert results of the child node.
+Decorator Nodes are nodes that alter operations at the specific nodes.
+For example, Repeater Nodes execute the child node repeatedly, and Inverter Nodes invert the results of the child node.

- Furthermore, All BT nodes returns the threes types of result.
+Furthermore, all BT nodes return the three types of results.
 They are
 * SUCCESS
 * FAILURE
 * RUNNING

- SUCCESS represents that the node finish their work correctly.
-FAILURE is opposite ,vice verse.
-RUNNING represents that the node still executing status.
-Normally, Character's Action (walk, attack, chanting a spell and so on...) takes time, therefore the corresponding node continue to return RUNNING during the time.
+SUCCESS represents that the node finishes its work correctly.
+FAILURE is the opposite, and vice versa.
+RUNNING represents that the node is still in an executing state.
+Normally, the Character's Action (walking, attacking, chanting a spell, and so on...) takes time, therefore the corresponding node continues to return to RUNNING during that time.

- It's possible to decide next action of the character by tracing the tree regularly.
-By the way, My demo program trace the tree every draw calls(this function in processing a kind of update in other programming platform).
+It's possible to decide the next action of the character by tracing the tree regularly.
+By the way, my demo program traces the tree every draw call (this function in processing a kind of update in other programming platforms).

 # Structure of My Enemy AI
-![object tree for BT](/imgs/figures/object_tree_bt.png) This image represents Object Tree for BT in this project.
-Although I don't implements all types of node in BT, it seems to sufficient to create various enemy action patterns in 2D shooting games.
+![object tree for BT](/imgs/figures/object_tree_bt.png) This image represents the Object Tree for BT in this project.
+Although I don't implement all types of nodes in BT, it seems to be sufficient to create various enemy action patterns in 2D shooting games.

-As mentioned previously, ActionNode and ConditionNode are correspond to actual enemy's actions and making decisions.
-Then, We have to inherit them to create each action and making decisions.
+As mentioned previously, ActionNode and ConditionNode correspond to the actual enemy's actions and decisions.
+Then, we have to inherit them to create each action and make decisions.

 There are SequenceNode and SelectorNode as ControlNode.

-In addition, I implemented InverterNode, RepeaterNode, KeepRunningUntilFailureNode and RetryUntilSuccessfulNode as DecoratorNode.
+In addition, I implemented InverterNode, RepeaterNode, KeepRunningUntilFailureNode, and RetryUntilSuccessfulNode as DecoratorNode.

-I built enemy's behavior tree with these tree components.

 ![my enemy AI](/imgs/figures/my_enemy_ai_structure.png)
+built an enemy's behavior tree with these three components.
 This is the structure of my enemy character AI.
 It has a lot of nodes, but it's not very complicated.

-Roughly speaking, The Enemy's behavior is like this.
+Roughly speaking, the enemy's behavior is like this.
-* The distance to player is less than L -> close to player and make an melee attack
+* The distance to the player is less than L -> close to the player and make a melee attack
-* The distance to player is greater than or equal L -> random move or make an ranged attack
+* The distance to the player is greater than or equal to L -> random move or make a ranged attack
 	* There are three types of ranged shot
 		* Normal shot
 		* Bullet Hell 1 (All range shot + N-way)
 		* Bullet Hell 2 (rapid firing)

 ![my enemy AI](/imgs/figures/my_enemy_ai_structure_with_indicator.png)
-By the way, you might become unable to recognize what you are create.
+By the way, you might find it hard to recognize what you are creating.
 It's difficult to build complicated behaviors because my program doesn't provide DSL(Domain Specific Language) to build a tree.
-As a countermeasure for it, It works the way that give an indicator each node such as alphabet for me.
+As a countermeasure for it, It works the way that gives an indicator for each node such as the alphabet for me.

 # Reference
-I refered the web site below about Behavior Tree.
+I used the website below as a reference.

 [behaviortree.dev](https://www.behaviortree.dev/docs/Intro)